The-OpenROAD-Project/OpenROAD/docs/contrib/GettingInvolved.md

 Thank you for taking the time to read this document and to contribute.
 The OpenROAD project will not reach all of its objectives without help!

-Possible ways to contribute in the scope of OpenROAD tool:
+Possible ways to contribute to the OpenROAD application:

 - Tool improvements
 - New tools